 After the release of Windows 8 in 2012, much attention had been placed on touchscreen and hybrid laptops.
 With their touch optimised input and additional functionality, it’s not hard to see why such emphasis was placed on these laptops.
 There has, however, still been a good market for budget laptops alongside the juggernauts of the industry.
 There may be some level of stigma attached to any gadget branded as budget, but it isn’t necessarily all about cutting corners and delivering the bare minimum for pockets that aren’t as deep.
-Acer’s 15” laptop, the Aspire E1-531, falls within the so-called budget category, but does it deserve such a heavy title as being budget?
+Acer’s 15” laptop, the Acer Aspire E1 Series (E1-531), falls within the so-called budget category, but does it deserve such a heavy title as being budget?

 Build and Design